ryanmend/IoT-Device-Security-Assessment/README.md

 The following is the list of items to test during the assessment:

-Note: The `Status` column can be set for values similar to "Pass", "Fail", "N/A".
+The `Status` column can be set for values similar to "Pass", "Fail", "N/A".

-Note: The `Severity` column can be set for values similar to "0-5" with 0 as the lowest to 5 being the highest potential magnitude of harm or damage if a risk event occurs (how bad).
+The `Severity` column can be set for values similar to "0-5" with 0 as the lowest to 5 being the highest potential magnitude of harm or damage if a risk event occurs (how bad).

 ## 3.1 Firmware (IDSA-FW)
 |Test ID|Test Name|Status|Severity|Notes|